SuadeLabs/fire/documentation/properties/hedge_id.md

 ---

-Unique identifier that establishes a relational link between a security and its associated derivative hedge.
+Unique identifier that establishes a relational link between a derivative or a security and its associated derivative hedge (`id` of another derivative).
 Enables consistent tracking, aggregation, and reconciliation of hedged positions across systems and datasets.
 ---